Resurrecting the MacBook Air

 I’ve heard about kernel panics before but never experienced one myself – until now.
 I didn’t take it so seriously at first, thinking it was just Apples way of a nicer blue-screen-of-death when telling me I had to turn off my computer.
 I didn’t have any choice but to do as told, only to discover a new kernel panic during the next boot.
 The second time turned out the same as the first, a gray screen with some dumped error text.
 Thinking third time’s the charm I rebooted once more only to find a lit light but a blacked out screen.
 I never got passed this point so later that day I handed in my MacBook Air to the nearest Apple Authorized Service Partner for a diagnostics.

 A few days later I received a call from the technician, who diagnosed my MBA, telling me it had a “dead logic board”.
 Having no warranty, I was offered a repair (new logic board) at the cost of roughly 5400 SEK (~810 USD).
-The technician himself noted it was almost half the price of a new laptop and thus asked whether I wanted to proceed with the repair or simply pay the diagnostics fee and instead by a new one.
+The technician himself noted it was almost half the price of a new laptop and thus asked whether I wanted to proceed with the repair or simply pay the diagnostics fee and instead buy a new one.
 I did some Googling and came to the conclusion that indeed logic boards are expensive and it wouldn’t be much cheaper to do it myself either.
 However, during my Googling I stumbled across an article called Cooking the Books (or, Baking My MacBook Pro Logic Board).
 Apparently a lot of people have had problems with their 2008 MacBook Pro logic boards, with similar symptoms I was experiencing – and how did they fix them?
 They put them in the oven.
 I haven’t read anyone trying to bake/cook MacBook Air logic boards but I figured it wouldn’t be much of a difference.

 Taking the MacBook Air apart